pauldmccarthy/fsleyes/userdoc/overview.rst

 ^^^^^^^^^^^^

-This perspective is designed to assist in manual classification of ICA components.
+This layout is designed to assist in manual classification of ICA components.
 It provides functionality similar to that of the `Melview
 <http://fsl.fmrib.ox.ac.uk/fsl/fslwiki/Melview>`_ tool, comprising a lightbox
 view and plot panels which display the :ref:`time course